 Aside from month-long celebrations, August offers plenty of other opportunities to spark creative campaign ideas:

-Channels for this include mobile messaging and email for direct promotion to existing customers.
+Channels for this include display ads and video.
 Expand it through a social media campaign with appealing pictures of those cookies!

 It could also be a chance for other brands to partner with literacy programs to donate.
 Your advertisers could advise customers that on August 9, they’ll give a portion of their profits to a local charity.

-Besides social media, you can suggest SMS, email and radio spots — all executed ahead of the national day.
+Besides social media, you can suggest streaming audio and radio spots — all executed ahead of the national day.

 It may be an opportunity to bundle and cross-promote with family fun campaigns.
 Additionally, bowling alleys could partner with other advertisers like restaurants for a special package that includes dinner and bowling.

-You’ll want to get ahead of this, starting promotions at least a week before, so consumers can make plans to shop or dine at those places.
-Social media should be a primary channel, along with radio and TV.
-They can also send out notifications to current customers via email and text.
+You’ll want to get ahead of this by starting promotions at least a week in advance so consumers can make plans to shop or dine at those places.
+Social media should be a primary channel, along with radio and streaming audio.

 Additionally, take this opportunity to honor the history of radio with segments on popular shows and social media.